ajavamind/A3DCamera/docs/PhotoBoothConfiguration.md

     *   The backslash `\` key resets the parameter to its factory default value.
     *   *Example:* `//pb=\` turns off photo booth mode (resets to default `false`).

-## 📷 Configuration Modes

-*   **Default Values:** The default parameter values configure the device as a **3D point-and-shoot camera**.
-*   **Photo Booth Mode:** When `pb=true`, the camera enters photo booth mode but can still be handheld to take pictures.
-Photo booth mode shows live view SBS, Anaglyph, and Left or Right images.
-*   **Fixed Photo Booth:** With additional settings, the camera is intended to be mounted in a fixed photo booth setup.

 ## 📋 Parameter Table

 All parameters are listed below.
 The full description for each parameter is provided in the section following this table.